Actindo-AG/Documentation/RetailSuiteAccounting/Operation/09_SplitBooking.md

 7. Split the booking as necessary assigning each split booking to the corresponding contra account.

-8. Click the [BOOK] button after each split booking.
+8. Repeat the step **7** for each split posting.
 A message in the top left corner of the *Split booking* window confirms each split booking.
 The split bookings are now listed underneath the main booking in the *Split booking* window.

   ![Bookings split](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/SplitBooking02.png "[Bookings split]")

-  > [Info] When the total invoice amount has been divided, the remainder will equal 0.
-At this point, the [SAVE] button is activated and can be selected.
+  > [Info] As soon as the total posting amount in the *Split posting* window equals *0.00*, the [SAVE] button is unlocked.

 9. Click the [SAVE] button.
-A message in the top left corner of the *Split booking* window confirms that the split bookings have been recorded.
+The notice *Split posting applied* is displayed in the top left corner of the *Split booking* window.
+The *Split booking* window is closed automatically.
+The split posting is displayed in the postings list below the corresponding main posting.